billfern23/Shopmart/Readme.md

     METHOD: PUT

     https://shopmart24.herokuapp.com/product/:id </br>
-    How to use:
+    How to use:</br>
+    Replace ':id' with known product ID.
+It has to be the same id, length, sequence all of it. </br>
     id is a required parameter, otherwise product wont be updated.
-    Replace ':id' with known product ID.
-It has to be the same id, length, sequence all of it.
     <b>You would need the exact ID for this endpoint to update a product.
     you can update one at a time, you dont have to have all fields in your update body, if you do they will be subjected to validation.
 Do not use null here unless required for instance, quantity</b>